MSc Disability Studies: Inclusive Theory and ResearchFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The research skills developed via the programme can be directly applied within the disabled people’s movement.
+The research skills developed via the programme are directly relevant to the disabled people’s movement.
 Graduates may therefore gain employment in health and social care, self-advocacy and user-led organisations, education or universities.

 Others are already employed in the disability sector and use their qualification to progress their career or facilitate changes within their own organisation.
 For example, social care managers or self-advocacy group coordinators may go on to carry out research with their own service users.